neondatabase/website/content/docs/guides/partner-intro.md

 ---
 title: Partner guide
-subtitle: Find information about how you can manage your intergration with Neon
+subtitle: Learn how you can partner with Neon
 enableTableOfContents: true
 isDraft: false
 updatedOn: '2023-11-01T19:04:17.188Z'